 The Company recognizes compensation costs to employees under FASB Accounting Standards Codification 718 "Compensation - Stock Compensation (ASC 718)".
 Under ASC 718, companies are required to measure the compensation costs of share-based compensation arrangements based on the grant-date fair value and recognize the costs in the financial statements over the period during which employees are required to provide services.
-Share based compensation arrangements.
+Share based compensation arrangements include stock options and warrants.
 As such, compensation cost is measured on the date of grant at their fair value.
 Such compensation amounts, if any, are amortized over the respective vesting periods of the option grant.